sagarcmgowda/data-engineer/b2b_market_scraper_full/README.md

 An end-to-end mini project to crawl product listings from **IndiaMART** and **Alibaba**, normalize and store the data, and run **Exploratory Data Analysis (EDA)** with charts.

-> ⚠️ **Important**: Before running the crawler on any website, review and comply with the website's Terms of Service and robots.txt.
+>**Important**: Before running the crawler on any website, review and comply with the website's Terms of Service and robots.txt.
 This code includes a robots.txt pre-check and rate limiting, but *you* are responsible for legal and ethical use.

 ---